From Statistics Explained

 The product approach was devised to complement the sectoral approach.
 The product list is based on the calculations of R & D intensity by groups of products (R & D expenditure/total sales).
 The groups classified as high-technology products are aggregated on the basis of the Standard international trade classification (SITC).
 The product approach is used for data on high-tech trade.

-Due to the revision of SITC from SITC Rev. 3 to SITC Rev. 4 the definition of high-tech products has also changed.
-The data in this article are according SITC Rev. 4.
+Due to the revision of SITC from SITC Rev. 3 to SITC Rev. 4, the definition of high-tech products has also changed in 2011.
+The data in this article are according to SITC Rev. 4.

 High-tech patents and biotechnology patents are defined according to the patent approach.
 The groups are aggregated on the basis of the International patent classification (IPC) - 8th edition.
 Biotechnology patents are also aggregated on the basis of the IPC - 8th edition.